DominikN/ESP32_cli_eeprom/README.md

 In this simple project I will demonstrate:

-a) How to use CLI to write network credentials to non-volatile memory.
+- How to **use CLI to write network credentials to non-volatile memory**.
 You will be able to change Wi-Fi network credentials without reprogramming your board.

-b) How to connect over the internet to your ESP32 through a Linux terminal
+- How to **connect over the internet to your ESP32** through a Linux terminal

-c) How to control LED over the Internet through CLI
+- How to **control LED over the Internet through CLI**

 In the project we use a few interesing tools: